 On the surface, NASA's storied space shuttles appear to be priceless, but there is a very real price tag associated with the iconic winged spaceships.

-The shuttles have been flying in space for 30 years and on Tuesday, on the anniversary of the fleet's first launch, NASA announced the final museum homes for its three working spacecraft and a prototype that never flew in space.
+The space shuttles have been flying in space for 30 years and yesterday (April 12), on the anniversary of the fleet's first launch, NASA announced the final museum homes for its three working spacecraft and a prototype that never flew in space.

 But exactly how much value will each museum be adding to their collections by displaying the shuttles after the fleet is mothballed later this year?

 For that shuttle worth estimate, SPACE.com's sister site Life's Little Mysteries asked Kyle Herring, the public affairs officer for the space shuttle program at NASA's Johnson Space Center in Houston, Texas.

 "I don’t have the exact number, but have always used $2 billion each in the years they were contracted," Herring said.
 "The contracts for Discovery and Atlantis were awarded Jan.
 29th, 1979." [ Most Memorable Space Shuttle Missions ]

 The shuttle Endeavour, NASA's youngest orbiter, has been promised to the California Science Center in Los Angeles, Calif.; Discovery – the oldest and most traveled shuttle – is going to the Smithsonian National Air and Space Museum's Udvar-Hazy Center in northern Virginia; and Atlantis will stay in Florida at the Kennedy Space Center Visitor Center following its final flight this summer.
 NASA's space shuttle prototype Enterprise, which was used in landing tests but never flew in space, is committed to the Intrepid Sea, Air and Space Museum in New York City.

 According to the United States Department of Labor's Consumer Price Index Inflation Calculator, that $2 billion comes out to about $6.1 billion in 2011 cash.